Publication Ethics

 Publication Ethics and Malpractice Statement

-Science, Engineering and Technology journal follows ethical norms accepted by the international scientific community.
-Editorial Team makes all efforts to prevent any infringements of these norms.
-Ethical standards for publication exist to ensure high-quality scientific publications, public trust in scientific findings, and that people receive credit for their ideas.
-Our Publication Ethics and Publication Malpractice Statement includes the respective responsibilities of editors, reviewers, and authors.
-Also, our Publication Ethics includes Competing Interests, Plagiarism Policy, Policy for Fundamental Errors in Published Works, Withdrawal Policy, and Statement Updates.
+Science, Engineering and Technology journal adheres rigorously to the ethical principles established by the international scientific community.
+Our Editorial Team is dedicated to upholding these principles and strives to prevent any breaches thereof.
+Ethical standards in publication are paramount for ensuring the integrity and credibility of scientific research, fostering public trust in scientific discoveries, and ensuring due recognition of intellectual contributions.
+Our Publication Ethics and Publication Malpractice Statement includes the respective responsibilities of editors, reviewers, and authors, Competing Interests Statement, Plagiarism Policy, Changes to Authorship policy, Ethical use of AI tools, Preprint Policy, Policy for Fundamental Errors in Published Works, Withdrawal Policy, and Publication Ethics Updates.

 Editors responsibilities:

 Editors play a crucial role in upholding publication ethics and ensuring the integrity and quality of the research published in Science, Engineering and Technology journal.
-We recommend our editors to use COPE (Code of conduct and best practice guidelines for journal editors).
-The key editor's responsibilities include:
+The key responsibilities of editors include:

 • Coordination: Editors may coordinate with reviewers, authors, and other members of the editorial team to ensure a smooth review workflow.
 This involves managing the peer-review process, communicating with authors, and making sure that deadlines are met.

-• Confidentiality: Editors must maintain the confidentiality of all submitted manuscripts and associated materials.
-They should ensure that the peer review process is conducted with strict confidentiality and that information about the manuscript is not disclosed to unauthorized individuals.
-The submitted manuscript is privileged communication and must be treated as a confidential document.
+• Confidentiality: Editors must maintain the confidentiality of all submitted manuscripts and associated materials, ensuring the peer review process remains confidential.
 Editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, editorial board, and the publisher, as appropriate.
-Unpublished materials disclosed in a submitted article must not be used in an editor's research or shared with anyone without the author's express written consent.
-Editors will not use unpublished materials disclosed in a submitted article for their own research purposes without the author’s explicit written consent.
+Unpublished materials disclosed in submitted articles must not be used for personal research without authors' explicit consent.

-• Quality and Originality: Editors are responsible for ensuring the originality and scientific validity of the research published in the journal.
-They should strive to maintain high-quality content and adhere to established publishing standards.
+• Quality and Originality: Editors ensure the originality and scientific validity of published research, maintaining high-quality content and adhering to publishing standards.

-• Transparency and Accountability: Editors should be transparent about the peer review and publication processes and provide clear guidelines to authors and reviewers.
-They should be accountable for the decisions made and be willing to address any concerns or disputes that may arise.
+• Transparency and Accountability: Editors provide transparent guidelines to authors and reviewers, being accountable for their decisions and addressing concerns or disputes promptly.

-• Corrections and Retractions: Editors should promptly consider and initiate corrections, retractions, or expressions of concern when significant errors or ethical issues are identified in published articles.
+• Corrections and Retractions: Editors promptly address significant errors or ethical issues in published articles through corrections, retractions, or expressions of concern.

 Reviewers' responsibilities:

-Reviewers play a critical role in maintaining the quality and integrity of scientific research published in Science, Engineering and Technology journal.
-Reviewers contribute to the rigorous evaluation and improvement of scientific research and publications.
-Their commitment to ethical conduct enhances the credibility and trustworthiness of the peer review system and the scholarly publishing process as a whole.
-According to publication ethics guidelines, reviewers' responsibilities include:
+Reviewers are integral to upholding the quality and integrity of scientific research within the Science, Engineering, and Technology journal.
+Their rigorous evaluation and feedback contribute significantly to the enhancement of research standards and publication quality.
+By adhering to ethical conduct, reviewers bolster the credibility and trustworthiness of the peer review and publishing process.
+As outlined in publication ethics guidelines, reviewers shoulder several key responsibilities including:

 • Confidentiality: Reviewers must treat all manuscripts and associated materials as confidential documents.
 They should not share, discuss, or use the information contained in the manuscript for personal gain.
 Unpublished materials disclosed in a submitted article must not be used in the reviewer's research or shared with anyone without the author's express written consent.

 • Timely Review: Reviewers should conduct the review process promptly and adhere to the agreed-upon timeline for providing their feedback to the editor.
-If a reviewer cannot meet the deadline, they should inform the Editor as soon as possible.
+If unable to meet deadlines, they should promptly inform the Editor.

-• Constructive Feedback: Reviewers should provide constructive, objective, and clear feedback to authors, focusing on the strengths and weaknesses of the manuscript.
-Their comments should help authors improve the quality of their research and manuscript.
+• Constructive Feedback: Providing constructive, objective, and clear feedback is essential.
+Reviewers should focus on both strengths and weaknesses of the manuscript, helping authors improve the quality of their research.
 Reviews should respect the intellectual independence of the author.
-The reviewer should avoid personal comments.
-If something is unclear due to the language issues please address this issue.
+If something is unclear due to the language issues, please address this issue.

-• Citation and Attribution: Reviewers should ensure that authors appropriately cite and attribute the work of others.
-If they identify relevant published work that has not been cited, they should bring it to the editor's attention.
+• Citation and Attribution: Ensuring proper citation and attribution of others' work is crucial.
+Reviewers should identify any relevant published work that has not been cited and bring it to the editor's attention.

 Authors responsibilities:

 Authors have a significant role in upholding publication ethics and ensuring the integrity of scientific research published in Science, Engineering and Technology journal.
-Publication ethics guidelines help maintain the trust of readers, reviewers, and the broader scientific community in the research published in journals.
-Authors' responsibilities in scientific journals include:
+Publication ethics guidelines help maintain the trust of readers and the broader scientific community in the research.The main authors' responsibilities include:

 • Authorship and Contributorship Policy: Authors should appropriately credit all individuals who have made substantial contributions to the research.
 They should ensure that all listed authors meet the criteria for authorship and that no deserving contributors are excluded from the author list.
-The authorship of a scientific paper is an important aspect of scholarly communication, and we expect all authors to adhere to the following guidelines: 1.
-Authorship Criteria: Authorship should be based on substantial contributions to the conception, design, data acquisition, analysis, or interpretation of the research.
-All listed authors must have contributed significantly to the work and should be able to take public responsibility for the content.
+For transparency, we encourage corresponding authors to provide co-author contributions to the manuscript using the relevant CRediT (Contributor Roles Taxonomy).
+The authorship of a scientific article is an important aspect of scholarly communication, and we expect all authors to adhere to the following guidelines: 1.
+Authorship Criteria: Authorship should be based on substantial contributions to the conception, design, data acquisition, analysis, or interpretation of the research, methodology, project administration, supervision, validation, visualization, technical support, writing, review and editing, software development, etc. All listed authors must have contributed significantly to the work and should be able to take public responsibility for the content.
 2. Authorship Responsibilities: Authors should be familiar with the content of the manuscript and take collective responsibility for the accuracy and integrity of the reported research.
 They should review and approve the final version of the manuscript before submission.
 3. Corresponding Author: Each manuscript should have a corresponding author who will serve as the primary point of contact with the journal during the peer review and publication process.
 The corresponding author should be able to coordinate communications among co-authors and with the journal.
 4. Adding or Removing Authors: Any changes to the author list, including additions or removals, after initial submission require the agreement of all authors.
 Changes in authorship must be justified and approved by all affected parties.
 5. Contributions Disclosure: Authors are encouraged to clearly state the contributions of each author to the research.
 This information should be provided in the manuscript or as part of the cover letter during submission.
 6. Guest and Gift Authors: The inclusion of individuals who have not made substantial contributions to the research (guest authors) or the omission of individuals who have made significant contributions (ghost authors) is considered unethical.
 All authors must meet the criteria for authorship.
-7. Plagiarism and Misconduct: Authors are expected to adhere to the journal's policies on plagiarism, data fabrication, and other forms of research misconduct.
-Any breach of ethical standards may result in appropriate actions, including retraction of the published article.
-8. Authorship Disputes: In the case of authorship disputes or disagreements, the journal will follow the guidelines of the Committee on Publication Ethics (COPE) and may request documentation to resolve the matter.
+7. Authorship Disputes: In the case of authorship disputes or disagreements, the journal will follow the guidelines of the COPE and may request documentation to resolve the matter.

 • Acknowledgments: Contributions that do not meet the criteria for authorship should be acknowledged in the acknowledgments section of the article.
 Authors should acknowledge the contributions of individuals, organizations, or funding agencies that have provided support or assistance to the research.